Yom HaShoah/Holocaust Remembrance Day: A state-sponsored institution in Vilnius rewrites history to the delight of Europe’s new ultranationalists

 And so, without the name change, and even more so with the proposed name change, the shameful core of this museum is its permanent exhibit’s glorification, via fake history, of actual Holocaust killers who unleashed its first phase here in June 1941, turning them into would-be rebels and freedom fighters.
 That falsification needs to disappear before the next million visitors are misled.
 This is all a grave injustice to the delightful, hard-working, tolerant, and economically long-suffering citizens of the country, who all deserve better.
 Until that most foul of untruths about the Holocaust is done away with, this will remain the most dishonest and pernicious museum in the lands of NATO and the European Union.

-Note: Yom HaShoah, or Holocaust Remembrance Day, is observed in Israel and around the world on 27th day of Nisan, which falls on April 11-12 this year.
+Note: Yom HaShoah, or Holocaust Remembrance Day, is observed in Israel and around the world on the 27th day of Nisan, which falls on April 11-12 this year.

 Originally published on 2018-04-11

-About the author: Dovid Katz, a Vilnius-based Yiddish and Holocaust scholar, is professor at Vilnius Gediminas Technical University.
+About the author: Dovid Katz, a Vilnius-based Yiddish and Holocaust scholar, is a professor at Vilnius Gediminas Technical University.
 He edits the web journal Defending History and is at work on a new Yiddish Cultural Dictionary.

 Read our Disclaimer/Legal Statement!